If you are a blogger, influencer or are sharing content online, you need our influencers’ guide to libel.

-As a blogger, you might be tempted to write about the story, perhaps expressing your view that this constitutes neglectful parenting.
+As an influencer, you might be tempted to post about the story, perhaps expressing your view that this constitutes neglectful parenting.
 Perhaps someone in your comments says that the celebrity is a terrible parent and we should stop going to see their films in protest.
 Later it turns out the story was completely untrue.
 The celebrity complains and the paper prints a retraction and apology.

 Q: Who in this story has potentially committed libel: the paper, the blogger, or the commenter?